jacecotton/tcds-site/pages/components/accordion.md

 ## Best practices

 **Use specific but concise section labels.** There is an inherent [interaction cost](https://www.nngroup.com/articles/interaction-cost-definition/ "Interaction Cost - Nielsen Norman Group") to accordions that may cause users to miss or ignore the content.
-Ensure your labels are concise enough to be read quickly, but descriptive enough to let the user know whether the contained content is what they're looking for.
+Ensure your labels are concise enough to be read quickly, but descriptive enough to provide a strong [information scent](https://www.nngroup.com/articles/information-scent/).

 ### When to use